uc-cdis/gen3.org/content/resources/user/diirm-submission.md

 ### Allocating Data in Buckets Based on User Access

 Gen3 has the capability to grant access granularity at the project level designation only.
-In this way data in a particular bucket should only associated with a particular user access.
+In this way data in a particular bucket should only be associated with a particular user access.

 #### Bucket Allocation Example:
 A user’s authorization may look something like: